Frequently Asked Questions

 We can assess the probability of success in a short, helpful phone call with a parent, to ask a few questions about motivation and health status.
 The success rate of DryKids coaching is virtually 100% for compliant clients.
 That is, they follow the routine and don’t cut corners.
-So no, we can’t guarantee success but it does work every time.
+It does work every time.
 You will be changing a child’s sleep patterns, which calls for persistence and motivation.
 That said it just requires a 5-minute exercise before bed, and getting up once or twice a night for a month or so.

 What ages do you work with?